lyc102/ifem/README.md

 The author thanks students or postdocs Shuhao Cao, Ming Wang, Huayi Wei, Lin Zhong, and Jie Zhou for their contribution to iFEM in one way or another.
 Detailed credits can be found in the M-lint of several m files.

-The author is also grateful to the NSF for the partially support over the years.
+The author is also grateful to the NSF for the partial support over the years.

 Long Chen